-I have been involved in freelance photography for thirty two years, and photography in general for forty seven.
+I have been involved in freelance photography for thirty three years, and photography in general for forty eight.
 I used a camera for the first time at age thirteen (a Kodak Brownie 44a 127 roll film camera).
 Since then I have worked with small, medium, and large format film cameras.
 In 2004 digital technology had become mature enough for me to invest in my first DSLR.
 My current front line equipment comprises medium and small format DSLRs, though the medium format camera has become the workhorse in carrying about 99% of the load these days.
 It is better suited to the creation of large prints.

 Groundstar Shadowlight Art